Want to learn how to use a Scrum board?

 Note: These sections are only for those who aren’t familiar with Agile and Scrum.
 If you only want to learn about Scrum boards, click here to jump to that section.

-Scrum is an Agile project management methodology that helps development teams manage their product development.
+Scrum is an Agile project management methodology that involves customer feedback to adapt to sudden project changes.
+Scrum project management helps development teams manage their product development

 What is Agile project management, and how is it different from regular management?